 * TheCharmer: Trip Fontaine has shades of this.
 He is generally [[ChivalrousPervert quite gentlemanly]] about his conquests.

 * ChildhoodMemoryDemolitionTeam: The trees in the neighborhood are being cut down because of a spreading disease.
 The Lisbon girls try to prevent the tree in their front yard from being cut down because of how much it meant to Cecilia.
+Possibly subverted that Mr. Lisbon never recalls Cecilia exactly being interested in the tree and some speculate that the girls had a publicity motive for protecting it.

 * CreepyChild: Slightly averted with Cecilia.